ArcherHeffern/globby/README.md

 size (bytes)	| field 	| purpose
 -- 				| --		| --
-1				| type 		| Set to either 1 or 2 to signify if field is a schema or entry 1				| bsize		| Size of body in bytes (max 255) UNKNOWN			| body		| Body - Either Schema or Entry
+1				| type 		| Set to either 1 or 2 to signify if field is a schema or entry UNKNOWN			| body		| Body - Either Schema or Entry

 ## Schema
 size (bytes)	| field 	| purpose
 -- 				| -- 		| --
-NULL TERMINATED | sname		| Schema name
+1				| ssize		| Size of the schema excluding packet type in bytes (max 255) NULL TERMINATED | sname		| Schema name
-4				| fnum		| Number of fields
 1				| dtype		| Type of a field - See Data Types Value Field Below NULL TERMINATED	| fname		| Field name
+1				| end		| Final Null terminator marks the end of a schema.
+Design Note: Value of this field (NULL TERMINATOR) Can't conflict with dtype options

 ## Entry
+Notes: When parsing, assuming you previously extracted the schema, you should already know:
+- The number of fields
+- The size of each field
+- The size of the entire entry
+As such, field_num, null terminator, and entry size fields are omitted

 size (bytes)	| field 	| purpose
 -- 				| -- 		| --
-NULL TERMINATED | sname		| Name of schmea this entry belongs to See Schema		| value		| Values of entry - See schmea for number and types of fields
+1				| sid		| Number of schema, in order of appearance in the database file.
+Starting at value 0 See Schema		| value		| Values of entry - See schmea for number and types of fields

 ## Data Types